hipe/tmx/fields/doc/issues/012-normal-normalization.md

     FINALLY, now that you have traversed over every zero or more element in the diminshing pool, we have only this last effort to do:

-    IF there was one or more symbolic reference to required formal attributes added to the (any) ordered set of missing required fields, emit a single complaint expressing ("splaying") these missing required fields.
+    IF there was one or more symbolic reference to required associations added to the (any) ordered set of missing required fields, emit a single complaint expressing ("splaying") these missing required fields.